-In general, sugar might also impact skin health.
+In general, sugar might also impact your skin health.
 I have certainly found this to be true.
-WebMD wrote an article on whether or not food could impact your skin health, citing a study that showed insulin playing a role in the skin condition, acne.
-Although later research did not make the blood sugar, insulin and acne connection, this statement in the article resonated with me: “A nutritious diet that keeps your inside healthy will help keep your outward appearance looking good.
+WebMD wrote an article on whether or not food could impact your skin health, citing a study that showed insulin playing a role in the skin condition of acne.
+Although later research did not make the blood sugar, insulin, and acne connection, this statement in the article resonated with me: “A nutritious diet that keeps your inside healthy will help keep your outward appearance looking good.
 On the other hand, a poor diet will show up on your skin.”

 People in the U.S. consume way too much sugar